sandbox-bio/sandbox.bio/app/src/tutorials/ifb-linux-basics-4/steps/step06.md

 import Execute from "components/Execute.svelte";
 </script>

 As we've seen so far, the **sort** command performs, **by default, alphanumeric sorting** on a text stream.
-As you can see below, alphanumeric sorting is not well suited for stricly numeric values.
+As you can see below, alphanumeric sorting is not well suited for strictly numeric values.

 <Execute command="echo -e '1\n100\n2\n3\n200\n20\n10' | sort" />